-The format of the Group State object includes the following elements and attributes:
+The format of the body of the Group State object includes the following elements and attributes:

-- 1) SHALL include one <groupstate> element containing: - a) SHALL include one "lastfocussessionid" attribute, containing the CPM Group Session Identity; - b) SHALL include one "timestamp" attribute; - c) SHALL include one "group-type" attribute, containing the type of CPM Group Session (e.g. Closed); - 2) SHALL include one or more <participant> element containing: - a) SHALL include "name" attribute of the current participant in the CPM Session; - b) SHALL include :comm-addr: attribute containing the communication address (i.e. URI) of the participant.
+- 1) SHALL include one <groupstate> root element containing: - a) SHALL include one "lastfocussessionid" attribute, containing the CPM Group Session Identity, of type "anyURI"; - b) SHALL include one "timestamp" attribute, of type "dateTime"; - c) SHALL include one "group-type" attribute, containing the type of CPM Group Session, of type "String".
+The possible enumeration values are "Closed" and "Open".
+The value "Closed" is used for CPM Closed Group Sessions as per definition in [OMA-CPM-RD]; - d) SHALL include one or more <participant> child elements containing: - i) SHALL include "name" attribute of the current participant in the CPM Session, of type "String".
+If none is available for a specific participant, the empty value SHALL be used instead; - ii) SHALL include :comm-addr: attribute containing the communication address of the participant, of type "anyURI".